- Who We Serve

 - The most effective spreadsheets that achieve all the analysis and reporting needs for a team tend to be cumbersome and complex, which can lead to broken formulas and inaccurate calculations.

-- For custom-built models, only one or a handful of individuals may know how to decipher them, undercutting the usefulness as a team-wide decision-making tool.
+- For custom-built models, only one or a handful of individuals may know how to decipher them, undercutting the usefulness of a team-wide decision-making tool.

 - These actions can lead to a cascading “house of cards” effect when trying to navigate numerous decisions on large, complex projects.
 One delayed or poor decision leads to additional missteps in a chain of subsequent events.